WORD (AM): History

 In 2002, Entercom Communications moved the "News Radio WORD" format from the weaker 910 AM, which previously held the WORD callsign, to 950 AM.
 The programming at 950 AM was then moved to 910 AM, along with the WSPA calls.
 WSPA at 910 has since been sold and is now WOLI.

 WORD's transmitter is located near the Spartanburg Community College campus (3 miles northwest of downtown Spartanburg) at 245 Broadcast Drive.
 Its general coverage area is from Gaffney to Greer (Spartanburg Metro), with secondary coverage in the Greenville area.
 Although WORD transmits with 5,000 watts of power like its counterpart, WYRD, its signal is somewhat stronger due to its lower dial position.

-The station added WYRD-FM, at 106.3 on the dial, as a second simulcast partner in 2008.
+The station added WYRD-FM, now at 98.9 on the dial (originally stationed at 106.3), as a second simulcast partner in 2008.
+The simulcast continued until the switch from talk to sports by the AM stations.

-Until its change in format from talk to sports on February 24, 2014, News Radio WORD carried Russ and Lisa, Mike Gallagher, Coast to Coast AM, Rush Limbaugh, Kim Komando, Lars Larson, Dave Ramsey, Sean Hannity and Bob McLain.
+Until its change in format from talk to sports on March 29, 2014, News Radio WORD carried Russ and Lisa, Mike Gallagher, Coast to Coast AM, Rush Limbaugh, Kim Komando, Lars Larson, Dave Ramsey, Sean Hannity and Bob McLain.

 On March 23, 2022, WORD rebranded as "The Fan Upstate" and switched affiliations from ESPN Radio to CBS Sports Radio and BetQL Network.

+On September 29, 2025, WORD changed their format from sports to conservative talk, branded as "Upstate Red".